christosdaggas/gimp/README.md

 ---
 ## 🛠 Customization
 You can personalize it further:
-- Edit `gtk.css` inside the theme folder to change colors, spacing, fonts.
+- Edit `gimp.css` inside the theme folder to change colors, spacing, fonts.
 - Update assets to match your UI preferences or high-DPI displays.

 ---